How to Stimulate the Vagus Nerve for Mind-Body Health

 Nutrition for a Healthy Vagus Nerve

-For optimal vagal nerve tone, avoid eating either a high fat or high carbohydrate diet.
+For optimal vagal nerve tone, avoid eating either a high-fat or high-carbohydrate diet.

 Eating either has been found to impair vagus nerve function